Chamomile, or Matricaria recutita is a very familiar herb to many. It is often found in tea blends, body lotions, or even soaps commercially.

 - 3 gram dried lavender flowers

-Carefully mix the dried chamomile and lavender herbs with the salt and use 1/4 cup for each soothing bath.
-Will help to relax and calm, especially before bedtime.
+- Carefully mix the dried chamomile and lavender herbs with the salt and use 1/4 cup for each soothing bath.

 Chamomile Nightime Tea

 This is a family favorite.
 We all drink this at least 3 times a week, especially when we having busy weeks and need to unwind.
-Can be drunk hot or iced and it’s delicious either way.
+You can drink it hot or iced, and it’s delicious either way.
 Chamomile tea is also safe during pregnancy for those times when you have an upset tummy.

 Chamomile Skin Soothing Salve